MicrosoftDocs/sql-docs/azure-sql/managed-instance/managed-instance-link-preparation-wsfc.md

 You should be able to see the name of the WSFC you've created, and you should be able to check-on the Enable AlwaysOn Availability Groups should option.
 This confirms the configuration has been completed successfully.

-## Grant Permissions in SQL Server to work with WSFC
+## Grant permissions in SQL Server for WSFC

 Next, grant permission in SQL Server to `NT Authority \ System` system account to create Availability Groups using WSFC.
 Execute the following T-SQL script on your SQL Server: